The Quickest and Easiest Transport Options in Vietnam

 9 min

-In a country boasting over 70 million registered motorbikes, the roads are but ordinary.
+In a country boasting over 70 million registered motorbikes, the roads are anything but ordinary.
 In bustling cities like Hanoi and Ho Chi Minh City, motorbikes dominate the streets, with nearly 80% of households owning one.
 But transport here is far more than just two-wheeled bikes.

 This is a country where you’ll find yourself weaving through streets on cyclo-rickshaws, cozying up in trains chugging through lush landscapes, or staring out the window of a neon-lit metro whisking you through city centers.
 While you won’t find the sterile efficiency of some Western public transport systems, what you will discover is a heart and soul that adds meaning to your stay in the country.